The Four Instruments

 Ready to Begin?

-The Conservatory teaches all four instruments through a structured, level-based curriculum.
-Weekly live classes, personal feedback, and over 12 years of teaching experience across 25+ countries.
+Online darbuka lessons, frame drum lessons, riqq, and upright — all taught live through a structured, layer-by-layer curriculum.
+Weekly classes, personal feedback, and over 12 years of teaching experience across 25+ countries.